-These Easter cupcakes are a chocolate version of the traditional simnel cake.
+These gluten free Easter cupcakes are a chocolate version of the traditional simnel cake.
 I created them for all those people who hate dried fruit but love chocolate.

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This Easter cupcakes recipe came about because ‘Pickle’ my youngest child hates dried fruit.
+This chocolate simnel cake recipe came about because ‘Pickle’ my youngest child hates dried fruit.